 Failure is imminent when you skip the smallest concept and take on new learning tasks with the expectation of completing the new skill in a short timeframe.
 Set realistic time frames during the feedback loop if you don’t want to be frustrated, get burnt out, or drive yourself insane.

 Always recall the Japanese “kaizen” concept, which says: Make small improvements every day.

 It takes consistency and accumulation of smaller steps to achieve a bigger learning goal.
 We achieve giant strides when we are motivated during the learning process

 3. Test Yourself

 You need to evaluate yourself to know if you are learning or wasting time.
-Tests, not necessarily in the form of examination, will offer a proof of concept that check if your learning style is effective.
+Tests, not necessarily in the form of an examination, will offer proof to help you check if your learning style is effective.